jackhwl/aws/Practitioner/3_Deployment_Migration_and AI/Readme.md

       - Build real-time data streaming pipelines
       - Process streams of events from hundreds of event sources
       - Data consumers read the data and process it in the order it was produced
-    - Kenesis vs MSK both handle streaming data
+    - Kinesis vs MSK both handle streaming data
     - Review 2
   - Understanding Amazon QuickSight
     - Business analytics service